minio/docs/source/reference/minio-mc/mc-ilm-restore.rst

 ~~~~~~~~~~

 .. mc-cmd:: ALIAS
+   :required:

-   *Required* The MinIO :ref:`alias <alias>`, bucket, and path to the
-   archived object to restore.
+   The MinIO :ref:`alias <alias>`, bucket, and path to the archived object to restore.

    .. code-block:: shell

       mc ilm restore myminio/mybucket/object.txt

 .. mc-cmd:: --days
+   :optional:

-   *Optional* The number of days after which MinIO expires the restored copy
-   of the archived object.
+   The number of days after which MinIO expires the restored copy of the archived object.

 .. mc-cmd:: --recursive, r
+   :optional:

-   *Optional* Restores all objects under the specified prefix.
+   Restores all objects under the specified prefix.

 .. mc-cmd:: --versions
+   :optional:

-   *Optional* Restores all versions of the object on the remote tier.
+   Restores all versions of the object on the remote tier.

 .. mc-cmd:: --version-id, vid
+   :optional:

-   *Optional* Restores the specified version of the object on the remote tier.
+   Restores the specified version of the object on the remote tier.

+.. mc-cmd:: --encrypt-key
+   :optional:

+   .. versionadded:: RELEASE.2023-01-28T20-29-38Z

+   Encrypt or decrypt objects using server-side encryption with client-specified keys.
+   Specify key-value pairs as ``KEY=VALUE``.

+   - Each ``KEY`` represents a bucket or object.
+   - Each ``VALUE`` represents the data key to use for encrypting object(s).

+   Enclose the entire list of key-value pairs passed to :mc-cmd:`~mc ilm restore --encrypt-key` in double quotes ``"``.

 Global Flags
 ~~~~~~~~~~~~